ADGEfficiency/adgefficiency.github.io/PITCHME.md

 ---

-## lessons

-python setup.py develop

----

-## context of model

-MCTS beating DQN

-If you need simulation (because of sample inefficiency) -> you need to have a model

-If you get a model for free - what next?

-sample inefficiency -> need simulation

-simulation is a model!

----

-## ml and energy

-advantage in energy - stuff that generates data once often generates it a lot because data of interest is streaming time series, once you connect to data it keeps on giving contrast this with a business where you get customer info on signup, and then never again (ie inactive user)

-disadvantage in energy - the digitisation challenge Every project I’ve been involved had digitisation as a key component This slows down learning, limits datasets, makes datasets heavily non-iid

-## backwards induction

-goal with backwards induction is to allow an energy_py env to be instantly solvable using BI

-BI = model based

-Allows measuring the quality of forecasts (i.e. - when the model is wrong)

-Just show code for object oriented BI

 ## next

 model based methods - monte carlo tree search

----
-## preseeding with experience of high quality policies

-DQN has drawbacks and advantages - try to take advantage of all the advantages

-One of these is being off-policy - the ability of DQN to learn from the experience of other policies

----

 wrapping other environments - has to be the most efficient use of resources (not repeating work)